karthik25/SimpleRules/ReadMe.md

 }
 ```

 As evident from the snippet above, all you had to do was decorate the `ConfirmPassword` property with the `EqualTo` attribute, by passing in the name of the property that has to be matched with, in this case `Password`.
-And for the `EmailAddress` and `PhoneNumber` properties, use the in-built `EmailMatchRegex` and `UsPhoneNumberRegex` properties!
+And for the `EmailAddress` and `PhoneNumber` properties, use the in-built `EmailMatchRegex` and `UsPhoneNumberRegex` attributes!
 With this done, when you have an instance of user, it can be validated as shown below:

 ```csharp
 var user = new User {